ST VINCENT’S PRIMARY SCHOOL

 In the event of the number of children seeking to be enrolled exceeding the space and staffing available, the following priority listings will apply:

-1 Brothers of boys already enrolled in the school.
+1. Brothers of boys already enrolled in and attending the school.

-5 Any child who presents for a place.
+4. Any boy who presents for a place.
 Order based on date of application.

 Application for Enrolment

 1. Junior Infants must be 4 years of age by August 31st in the year of entry.

 2. Parents wishing to enrol their children in this school should, in the first instance, fill in an application form either in person at the school or via our website at www.vincentsprimary.com.
 A copy of the school’s enrolment policy is available on the school website.

 3. All applications received by January 31st of the year of entry, will be considered in accordance with the enrolment criteria above.
 Parents will receive written notification by email as to the outcome of their application within 21 days of the closing date.

 4. Parents of children who have been accepted for enrolment must inform the school, by email, within seven days if they wish to accept the place.
 Failure to do so will result in the re-

 5. Applications received after the closing date (i.e. January 31st) will be placed on a waiting list.
 Places, if available, will be offered to applicants in order of date of application.